open-organization/open-org-leaders-manual/README.md

 In this repository, please find:

-- The book's cover (in .jpg and.pdf formats)
+- The book's cover (in .jpg and .pdf formats)
-- A "binary" copy of the book (in .pdf and .ePub formats)
+- A "binary" copy of the book (in .pdf format)
 - "Source code" for the book (in .odt format)

 Please contact open@opensource.com with comments, suggestions, and feedback.